Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Conclusion

 In conclusion, we have used a long-wave boundary-layer model of a two-layer liquid film with inertia to study nonlinear periodic and solitary two-dimensional rolling waves in a falling two-layer film.
 Linear stability of a flat film correctly predicts the existence of two types of surface and interface waves: the faster-travelling zig-zag mode and the slower-travelling varicose thinning mode.
 The travelling speed of zero-amplitude neutrally stable waves that propagate downstream without growing or shrinking is shown to exactly coincide with the corresponding analytical expression, derived earlier from the full Navier-Stokes equation in the long-wave limit \cite{Kao65,kao1968}.

-We employed the efficient numerical continuation software \cite{doedel1981auto,doedel1994auto94} to follow the branch of periodic travelling waves that bifurcate from zero-amplitude neutrally stable waves.
-Solitary waves are found as a result of the homoclinic bifurcation, i.e. when the wavelength of the periodic wave diverges.
-Similar to falling one-layer films, for any selection of physical parameters, we find an infinite number of solitary waves that travel at different speeds and are characterised by the number of "humps", i.e. maxima or minima in their profiles.
+We formulate a boundary value problem to find periodic travelling waves with fixed average film thickness that bifurcate from a flat two-layer film.
+The efficient numerical continuation method \cite{krauskopf,dijkstra2014,doedel1981auto} is employed to follow the branch of periodic travelling waves starting from a small-amplitude neutrally stable wave, whose wavelength is determined from the linear stability analysis.
+Solitary waves are found as a result of the homoclinic bifurcation of periodic solutions, i.e. when the wavelength of the periodic wave diverges.
+As in falling one-layer films, we find two families of solitary waves: one family travels slower than the neutrally stable wave and is identified with depression regions or holes in otherwise flat layers.
+The second family travels faster than the neutrally stable wave with the wave profile resembling an elevation region, or a droplet preceded by a wavy front.
+We use the method of unfolding \cite{CHANG96} to find countably many solitary waves that travel at different speeds and are characterised by the number of "humps", i.e. maxima or minima in their profiles.
 Thus, a single "hump" wave corresponds to a single rolling two-dimensional drop or hole propagating downstream, while a multiple-hump wave may describe a cascade of multiple rolling drops or holes.
-Our bifurcation analysis shows the existence of the solitary wave with the largest possible amplitude.
-As the result, a wave cannot grow above a certain limit, which prevents large waves from merging.
+Countably many solitary waves have also been found in falling one-layer films \cite{pumir83}.